Librity/gympoint_full_stack/README.md

 The deault admin user is `admin@gympoint.com`, password `123456`.

-### 📱 Running the Android front-end
+## 📱 Running the Android front-end

-We then open a fourth screen, navigate into the project's directory and run yarn again:
+We then open a fourth Screen, navigate into the project's directory and run yarn again:

 ```
 cd gympoint_front_end_mobile
 yarn
 ```

-Also edit the api's url like in the step above:
+Also edit the API's url like in the step above:

 ```
 nano ./src/services/api.js